ranisalt/node-argon2/README.md

 The interface of both are very similar, notably node-argon2-ffi splits the argon2i and argon2d function set, but this module also has the argon2id option.
-Also, while node-argon2-ffi suggests you promisify `crypto.randomBytes`, this library has `generateSalt` which is exactly the same.
+Also, while node-argon2-ffi suggests you promisify `crypto.randomBytes, this library does that internally.

 Performance-wise, the libraries are equal.
 You can run the same benchmark suite if you are curious, but both can perform around 130 hashes/second on an Intel